DJMare/express_http_RequestAndResponse_DefiningURLparameters/README.md

 # httpRequestAndResponse_DefiningURLparameters
-A express app where you use req.query to define the parameters within the URL which you can then use on the page.
+An express app where you use req.query to define the parameters within the URL which you can then use on the page.

 COMMAND PROMPT